logo

 Business Briefing: are our standards dropping in the workplace?

 How should you signal that you don't want to be disturbed? www.shutterstock.comOur workplaces are becoming less formal as the decor resembles what we have at home, companies relax dress codes, and technology makes it possible to work from anywhere.
-But the old formality had s ...
+But the old formality had some ...
 Show More

 16m 41s